osamaqarem/reactnative-fastlane-appcenter/README.md

 Guide works ideally for new react-native projects:

-- `react-native init awesome`
+- `react-native init YourAppName`

 ## Getting Started

 At the root of your react-native project: Setup fastlane:

-`mkdir fastlane && cd fastlane && touch Fastfile`
+`cd YourAppName && mkdir fastlane && cd fastlane && touch Fastfile`

 Install the appcenter plugin from the root of the project: